deliteser112/eclipse-platform-releng-buildtools/docs/registrar-faq.md

 implementation.
 Here is how we answer it: ]*

 The registry does not provide a secure certificate.
-Registrars must provide their own certificate during onboarding, which will be whitelisted for the connection.
+Registrars must provide their own certificate during onboarding, which will be allow-listed for the connection.
 A single certificate can be used for multiple TLDs.

 **1.4 Locks and statuses: do lock and status rules follow RFC specifications?**